MackHalliday/Udemy-Modern-React-Course/README.md

 [JSX Cheatsheet for Section 2](https://jsx-notes.vercel.app/#Returning%20JSX)

-# Building with Reusable Components
+# Building with reusable components

-## Prop System
+## Prop system

 1. Pass data from parent component to child component
 2. Allows a parent to configure each child differently